CLIENT SUCCESS STORIES

 Consult with experienced Merced nursing home abuse lawyers to identify whether your loved one may be the victim of nursing home abuse.

 Signs of nursing home neglect differ from abuse in that they may be even more difficult to detect.
-The Elder Abuse Act defines neglect as the failure to do one or all of the following:

 • Assist in personal hygiene or in the provision of food, clothing, or shelter;